Pedro-PFerreira/AC/README.md

 ![Correlation categoricals with Ordinals](./images/correlation_categorical_ordinal.png)

 - The teamID and the year are the ones who correlate the most with the rank as expected.

+- Finally, we did the correlation matrix for the categorical variables with the numerical ones: